KabakiAntony/Politico/README.md

    ```
       python -m pytest --cov=app/api

-      For the machines that may have a challenge running pytest as I noticed there is a bug getting pytest to
+      For those that may have a challenge running pytest as I noticed there is a bug getting pytest to
       run on some windows machines then run the tests with  the below command.

       python -m nose2 -v